Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/README.rst

 |badge1| |badge2|

-Plan all rening product lots on gantt view.
+Plan all renting product lots on gantt view.

 **Table of contents**